SURAJOP7/SURAJOP7/README.md

 <h4 align="center">To host lìghtyagamiẞø† locally or on any other VPS, Go to</h4>

-<h2 align="center"> <a href="https://github.com/thevaders/vader">⚡ VΛDΣЯ REPO ⚡</a></h2>

-## Mandatory Vars

-- Only two of the environment variables are mandatory.

-- This is because of telethon.errors.rpc_error_list.ApiIdPublishedFloodError

     - APP_ID:   You can get this value from https://my.telegram.org

     - API_HASH:   You can get this value from https://my.telegram.org